danielaparker/jsoncons/src/doc/Home.md

 To install the jsoncons library, download the zip file, unpack the release, under `src` find the directory `jsoncons`, and copy it to your `include` directory.
 If you wish to use extensions, copy the `jsoncons_ext` directory as well.

 All core jsoncons classes and functions are in namespace `jsoncons`.
 Extensions are in namespace `jsoncons_ext`.
+It is distributed under the [Boost Software License](http://www.boost.org/users/license.html).

 ### Features